tmnestor/InternVL_V2/README.md

 PYTHONPATH=.  python scripts/generate_multimodal_data.py --base_dir data/raw --output_dir data/multimodal --num_samples 1000 --image_size 448
 ```

-The multimodal dataset includes four types of question-answer pairs:
+The multimodal dataset includes five types of question-answer pairs:
 - Counting questions: "How many receipts are in this image?"
 - Existence questions: "Are there any receipts visible?"
 - Value questions: "What is the total value of these receipts?"
 - Detail questions: "Which store has the highest receipt value?"
+- Document type questions: "Is this a tax document or a receipt?"

 ## Training